Lewis-Gallagher/wedding-website/README.md

 # Certbot
 ## Certbot certificate renewal
+The certbot certificates require renewal every 90 days.
+I haven't figured out how to enforce automatic renweal of certificates so for now these commands are run within the virutal machine hosting the app.
 ```bash
 sudo docker compose --profile certbot run certbot renew --cert-name nplgwedding.com --force-renewal
 sudo docker compose --profile certbot run certbot renew --cert-name www.nplgwedding.com --force-renewal
 ```

-# Website Structure
-## Home Page
-Landing page including a short story of our 5 years together, written by the bride.
-## RSVP Form
-A Flask-WTForm with numerous fields:
-* Attending: yes/no.
-* Name (must be unique).
-* Email address (must be unique and be an invited email address).
-* Phone number.
-* Dietary requirements (if any).
-* An optional message.
-## FAQ
-A list of frequently asked questions and answers.
-Self-explanatory.
-## Event Info
-Information on the venue.
-Location, times, hotel recommendations and nearby towns.

-# Flask App
-The Flask application front end is written with HTML, CSS and Bootstrap with Jinja to interact with Guest RSVP responses.
-The RSVP form takes information from the user and emails the user, via the SendGrid API, a confirmation email with a custom message and their RSVP details included.
-The user's RSVP data is then written to a local SQLite database.
-Details of the database are expanded upon in the following section.
+The Docker service may need to be restarted after these commands are run.

 # SQLite Database
 The app uses an SQLite database as it is lightweight and traffic is expected to be very low.
 This is interacted with via the Flask SQLAlchemy package.

 ## Structure
 The database contains one table: `Guest`.
 The `Guest` table contains attendee information including a unique ID, name, contact information, dietary requirements and an optional message.